macadox/issueTrackerAPI/notes.md

 #### Todo
 - Prepare Component for Setting date and Single Select ('MUST', 'SHOULD', 'COULD', 'WONT') [ ]
+- Prepare editable table component for acceptance Criteria [ ]
 - Prepare Datepicker [ ]
 - save grid/table view preference in local storage [ ]
 - Prepare validator on the forms [ ]
 - Implement Breadcrumbs [ ]
 - prepare content if there is no issue for a project or no projects (Do you want to add one?)
+- Add alerts when changing page if form is opened
 ### Modules

 #### Done